h2oai/wave-apps/explaining-ratings/about.md

 ## App Description:

 This Hotel Review Analysis demo allows a business user to explore satisfaction predictions made by a machine learning model.
-The user can compare the key words in the average prediction to various subsets of the data to understand how different guests enjoyed different types of hotels.
+The user can compare the keywords in the average prediction to various subsets of the data to understand how different guests enjoyed different types of hotels.
 This is an [open source](https://github.com/h2oai/wave-apps/tree/main/explaining-ratings) app built on [public data](https://www.kaggle.com/datafiniti/hotel-reviews) and can be used as a starting point for H2O Wave developers.

 **Audience:** Business Analyst, Marketing Team